inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 The analog model needs to be dimensional to properly represent the spectral components of signals, thus the radio medium module is :ned:`Ieee80211DimensionalRadioMedium`.

-In the ``General`` configuration the background noise (:ned:`IsotropicDimensionalBackgroundNoise` by default due to using the dimensional radio medium) is set up.
+In the ``General`` configuration, the background noise (:ned:`IsotropicDimensionalBackgroundNoise` by default due to using the dimensional radio medium) is set up.
 By default, this module uses the power parameter.
-However, directly specifying power can only be used when all signals have the same center frequency and bandwidth; otherwise the noise power density parameter needs to be specified.
+However, directly specifying power can only be used when all signals have the same center frequency and bandwidth; otherwise, the noise power density parameter needs to be specified.

 .. literalinclude:: ../omnetpp.ini